projectdiscovery/nuclei/DESIGN.md

 Step by step description of how to add a new protocol to Nuclei -

 1. Add the protocol implementation in `pkg/protocols` directory.
 If it's a small protocol with less number of options, considering adding it to the `pkg/protocols/others` directory.
+Add the enum for the new protocol to `v2/pkg/templates/types/types.go`.

 2. Add the protocol request structure to the `Template` structure fields.
 This is done in `pkg/templates/templates.go` with the corresponding import line.